 The first step is to calculate the herd prevalence.
 A good approach is to establish the "herd profile," by grouping animals in their 1st, 2nd, 3rd, and 4th or more lactations, and sample 10 cattle of each group.
-This method enables the estimation of lactation-specific BLV prevalence, which can help to identify areas of potential risk for BLV transmission.
+This method enables the estimation of lactation-specific BLV prevalence, which can help to identify areas of potential risk for BLV transmission.59 in cattle older than 6 months, and thus diagnosis is usually based on serological tests.
+Antibodies to BLVp24 are absent or develop at low titers in infected cattle with LPL.
+Therefore, the employment of serological tests using the gp51 as the antigen is preferred for diagnosis.
+Due to the high cost of culling the infected cattle, this approach is suitable for regions or herds with low incidence of the disease, and to be successful, it requires governmental economic compensation policies. ^{125,126}

 Once the prevalence is estimated, the information is used to select one of the following control methods.
 The most effective approach is to identify and cull the totality of infected cattle in the herd.
-The presence of BLV-specific antibodies in serum or milk is a reliable indicator of infection in cattle older than 6 months, and thus diagnosis is usually based on serological tests.
-Antibodies to BLVp24 are absent or develop at low titers in infected cattle with LPL.
-Therefore, the employment of serological tests using the gp51 as the antigen is preferred for diagnosis.
-Due to the high cost of culling the infected cattle, this approach is suitable for regions or herds with low incidence of the disease, and to be successful, it requires governmental economic compensation policies.
+The presence of BLV-specific antibodies in serum or milk is a reliable indicator of infection

 Culling of seropositive cattle of outstanding genetic potential may be resisted by farmers.
-Embryo transfer from infected dams to seronegative recipients can be an effective means to control BLV transmission in such a situation.127-130
+Embryo transfer from infected dams to seronegative recipients can be an effective means to control BLV transmission in such a situation.^{127-130}

 A slow but more economically viable alternative is the implementation of a two herd scheme, by which BLV-infected animals are maintained on the farm, but managed separately, with separate equipment or adequate disinfection of utensils.
 It requires the routine identification of new infections in the BLV-negative herd, and their transfer to the BLV-positive herd.
 Thus, the sensitivity of the test routinely used to diagnose the infection is critical.
-Generally, the gp51 enzyme-linked immunosorbent assay tests detect at least 10% more reactors than the agar-gel immunodiffusion test but, the diagnosis should be accompanied by appropriate management measures to minimize BLV transmission (Box 1).
-This approach, although quite demanding, has proved successful to control the transmission and even to eradicate the infection from dairy farms.
+Generally, the gp51 enzymelinked immunosorbent assay tests detect at least 10% more reactors than the agar-gel immunodiffusion test27 but, the diagnosis should be accompanied by appropriate management measures to minimize BLV transmission127 (Box 1).
+This approach, although quite demanding, has proved successful to control the transmission and even to eradicate the infection from dairy farms. ^{131,132}